GravityGravity/GravityGravity/README.md

 ML and computer vision experiments, graph-based analysis, and lower-level systems projects was work done during my years as an undergrad.
 More recent focus on full-stack development — the skill set most directly aligned with what companies search for within qualified candidates.

-More recently, the focus has shifted to full-stack development.

 ### Bonus Cat Pic:
 <img src="mycat_pic.jpeg" alt="Photo of Dev's Cat" width="300">